mpenn/Morpheus/docs/source/morpheus_developer_documentation.md

 Note the usage of `std::move` in the `on_next` function.
 In Morpheus our messages often contain both large payloads, as well as Python objects where performing a copy necessitates acquiring the [Python Global Interpreter Lock (GIL)](https://docs.python.org/3/glossary.html#term-global-interpreter-lock).
 In either case unnecessary copies can become a performance bottleneck, much care is taken to limit the number of copies required for data to move through the pipeline.

 There are situations where a C++ stage does need to interact with Python, and acquiring the GIL is a requirement.
 In these situations it is important to ensure that the GIL is released prior to calling the `on_next` method.
 The way this is typically accomplished is using [pybind11's gil_scoped_acquire](https://pybind11.readthedocs.io/en/stable/advanced/misc.html#global-interpreter-lock-gil) RAII class inside of a code block.
-Consider the following `on_next` lambda function from Morpheus's `SerializeStage`:
+Consider the following `on_next` lambda function from Morpheus' `SerializeStage`:
 ```cpp
 [this, &output](reader_type_t &&msg) {
     auto table_info = this->get_meta(msg);